 The Company has share ownership requirements for directors to promote shareholder alignment.
-Since September 2017, each non-management director is required to own Common Shares having a value equal to at least 3 times their total retainer, which includes both the cash and equity components of the retainer.
+Since September 2017, each nonmanagement director is required to own Common Shares having a value equal to at least 3 times their total retainer, which includes both the cash and equity components of the retainer.
 Ownership requirements are measured in March of each year.
-In the event a share price change results in a director falling below the minimum shareholding requirement, such director has one year from the date of measurement to meet the requirement.
+In the event a share price change from the prior year results in a director falling below the minimum shareholding requirement, such director has one year from the date of measurement to meet the requirement.
 RSUs and DSUs held by a director are considered when determining whether the individual is meeting the share ownership requirements.
 Directors have five years from the date of their appointment to meet their share ownership requirement and a new Chair of the Board has five years from the date of their appointment as Chair to meet their increased share ownership requirement.

-The following table shows, among other things, the number of Common Shares, RSUs and DSUs held by each director as at March 5, 2020 compared to the number of Common Shares, RSUs and DSUs held as at March 8, 2019 and the percentage of the requirement achieved for each director based on their holdings as at March 5, 2020.
+The following table shows, among other things, the number of Common Shares, RSUs and DSUs held by each director as at March 4, 2021 compared to the number of Common Shares, RSUs and DSUs held as at March 5, 2020 and the percentage of the requirement achieved for each director based on their holdings as at March 4, 2021.